zmwangx/dotfiles/README.md

 Xcode and CLT).
 Note that `provision` supports various options; please refer to `~/.config/provision --help`.

+_**Warning**.
+I haven't gone through the provision process for a long time, so the provision script might be outdated._

 Also, `source ~/.config/env` should go into `.bashrc`, `.zshenv` (done for you when you run `~/.config/setup`, which sets up `.bashrc` and `.zshenv` in your home directory), and its equivalent should go into the runcoms of other